openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_smoke.rst

         * Storage: default
         * Additional services: default
     3. Go to Network tab -> Other subtab and check DVS plugin section is displayed with all required GUI elements:
-       'Neutron VMware DVS ML2 plugin' check box
+       'Neutron VMware DVS ML2 plugin' checkbox
-       "Use the VMware DVS firewall driver" check box "Enter the cluster to dvSwitch mapping." text field with description 'List of ClusterName:SwitchName pairs, separated by semicolon. '
+       'Use the VMware DVS firewall driver' checkbox 'Enter the cluster to dvSwitch mapping.' text field with description 'List of ClusterName:SwitchName pairs, separated by semicolon.'
        'Versions' radio button with <plugin version>
-    4. Verify that check box "Neutron VMware DVS ML2 plugin" is enabled by default.
+    4. Verify that checkbox 'Neutron VMware DVS ML2 plugin' is enabled by default.
-    5. Verify that user can disable -> enable the DVS plugin by clicking on the checkbox “Neutron VMware DVS ML2 plugin”
+    5. Verify that user can disable/enable the DVS plugin by clicking on the checkbox 'Neutron VMware DVS ML2 plugin'.
-    6. Verify that check box "Use the VMware DVS firewall driver" is enabled by default.
+    6. Verify that checkbox 'Use the VMware DVS firewall driver' is enabled by default.
     7. Verify that all labels of the DVS plugin section have the same font style and color.
-    8. Verify that all elements of the DVS plugin section are vertically aligned
+    8. Verify that all elements of the DVS plugin section are vertically aligned.

 Expected result